Extensible Hook System for GIT

 You probably added virtualenv and others with sudo.
 If in doubt, please take a look at source files.

-You just need to open .hooks4git.ini file on the root of your project and configure it the way you want.
+And get all your regular non-sense-hard-to-use-and-hard-to-maintain-and-hard-to-share hook scripts updated.
+Then, you just need to open .hooks4git.ini file on the root of your project and configure it the way you want.
 This first example section is meant for Python, but you can use any tool you want, at any given git hook event.

 Example section for pre-commit, for Python: